rfatolahzade/Minikube/DaemonSets/README.md

 k delete daemonset.apps/nginx-daemonset
 ```
 All of your pods will be delete
-Also you can use nodeSelector on your yaml file of daemonse (think about it)
+Also you can use nodeSelector on your yaml file of daemonse (think about it).